Eskimo (1933 film): Principal photography and filming locations

 Filming locations varied widely.
 Scenes of Eskimo villages on the ice, and some of the polar bear footage (not used), were shot on sea ice 5 mi off Cape Lisburne, Alaska, in March 1933.
 For this set, separate camera houses were built some distance away from the igloo sets, and accessed via tunnel below the snow.
 At one point, a sudden warm spell melted the igloos the production set up to house cast and cameras.
 Some interior and other shots were filmed on sets at the MGM studios in Culver City, California.

 At one point, most of the Native Alaskans in the film went on strike.
 They were paid $5 per day for being extras, participating in hunts or tribal ceremonies, or for acting in minor roles.
 Although this was a large sum for Alaska at the time, many decided to strike for $10 or $15 a day.
 Van Dyke immediately hired strikebreakers from among the other native people as replacements, and the strike ended.

 Although cinematographer Clyde DaVinna is credited with the cinematography, additional footage was shot by George Gordon Nogle, Josiah Roberts, and Leonard Smith.
 Screenwriter John Lee Mahin claims he shot a few of the scenes with Eskimo women when coverage was found to be lacking.
 Numerous days of shooting were lost in the summer when strong sunlight made it impossible to film.
 To reduce glare from the snow, most of the sets were sprayed with pink paint from the air.

-Because Native Alaskan languages are somewhat staccato in nature and makes heavy of the "kh" sound, sound recordists initially had trouble recording native speech.
+Because Native Alaskan languages are somewhat staccato in nature and make heavy use of the "kh" sound, sound recordists initially had trouble recording native speech.
 The "kh" sound overwhelmed the microphones (a problem known as "chopping"), which would then not pick up the following sounds.
 Significant adjustments were made in order to correct the problem.